 By German law, all students are required to carry German health insurance while they are enrolled as regular students at a German university.
-AYF students are required to enroll in Techniker Krankenkasse (TK) starting October 2018.
-Your home university will take out a US insurance policy on your behalf that provides coverage for the program duration (GeoBlue or CISI).
+AYF students are required to enroll in Techniker Krankenkasse (TK) starting October 2020.
+Your home university will take out a US insurance policy on your behalf that provides coverage for the program duration (GeoBlue - U of Michigan, International SOS - MSU; or CISI - U of Iowa, UW-Madison).
 These respective insurances are your primary coverage for the month of September.
 Information will be provided during orientation, but students should contact their study abroad office for important additional insurance information.

 TK is a so-called gesetzliche Krankenkasse, a statutory health insurance, because it is for people who are required by German law to have this type of insurance.
-Most of the necessary steps will have been taken care of by the time you arrive, and you will have full TK coverage as of October 1, 2018.
+Most of the necessary steps will have been taken care of by the time you arrive, and you will have full TK coverage as of October 1, 2020.
 Payment for TK coverage will be arranged by AYF staff on your behalf.

 The TK medical insurance policy covers all doctor office visits, hospital care, prescriptions, xrays, and dental care.
-Eyeglasses (lenses and frames) and birth control are not covered.
+Eyeglasses (lenses and frames), bi-yearly dental cleanings, and birth control are not covered.
 Dental crown work and prescriptions involve co-payment which may be waived or reduced by the insurance upon application depending on personal financial need.
 Whenever you see a dentist, be sure to ask whether all or only part of the bill will be paid by your insurance before authorizing treatment.
 Co-pays are required for hospital stays (€10 per day for up to 28 days maximum per year, an amount that may be reduced for students) and for transportation by ambulance (€10 per medical transport).
 After your arrival in Freiburg, you will receive a TK insurance card (Versichertenkarte) to present at the doctor's office any time you have an appointment.
 You will receive more detailed information about TK coverage during orientation.

 Your TK medical insurance policy is valid in all European Union countries, but not in Eastern European countries nor in the United States.
-For travels to countries that are not covered by your TK medical insurance policy, you will be enrolled in a supplementary health insurance policy offered by Envivas, a TK partner specializing in travel health insurances.
-This policy will cover you during short-term travel to the U.S. as well as to other destinations.
-You will receive more information about this insurance during orientation.
+For travels to countries that are not covered by your TK medical insurance policy, you can call on the US health insurance policies offered through your home universities.

-You will therefore generally have three different health insurance policies as an AYF participant: one for the whole program taken out on your behalf by your home university and a second, German one for the remainder of the academic year as well as a supplementary travel health insurance.
-If you intend to travel to Germany prior to September 1, you may wish to obtain a separate short-term travel medical insurance for your trip.
+You will therefore generally have at least two different health insurance policies as an AYF participant: one for the whole program taken out on your behalf by your home university and a second, German one for the remainder of the academic year.
+If you intend to travel to Germany prior to September 1, you may wish to obtain a separate short-term travel medical insurance for your trip or inquire about options to extend the insurance offered by your home university for additional contiguous travel days.